 SDG targeted Asset Initiative Rivas Futura Ecozona opening We opened a recycling point in a yard adjacent to both plots of the retail asset.
 The facility provides containers for textiles, footwear, used cooking oil, and plastic bottle-tops and lids.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION Lagoh Arts and crafts bazaar The shopping centre provides accommodation for an arts and crafts bazaar run by members of the Bermejales neighbours' Association. Ànec Blau Directs with oper As to stituter Humana clothes recycling containers We implemented an awareness action to remind our customers that 'Humana' recycling points are available at the shopping centre for used clothes that could be given a second lease of life.
-13 CLIMATE Lagoh Car Sharing: the happiness car We offered this app to our employees on Earth Day as an aid for car-sharing on their commute to Lagoh.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION Lagoh Arts and crafts bazaar The shopping centre provides accommodation for an arts and crafts bazaar run by members of the Bermejales neighbours' Association. Ànec Blau Book is vido que An NO classifica Humana clothes recycling containers We implemented an awareness action to remind our customers that 'Humana' recycling points are available at the shopping centre for used clothes that could be given a second lease of life.
+13 CLIMATE ACTION Lagoh Car Sharing: the happiness car We offered this app to our employees on Earth Day as an aid for car-sharing on their commute to Lagoh.